-Under OSHA law, employers are responsible for providing workplaces free of known safety hazards, which includes extreme heat.
-A range of heat-induced illnesses – from cramps to the potentially fatal heat stroke – can affect anyone, regardless of age or physical condition.
+Under OSHA law, employers are responsible for providing workplaces free of known safety hazards, which include working in extreme heat.
+A range of heat illnesses – from cramps to potentially fatal heat stroke – can affect anyone, regardless of age or physical condition.

 When the air temperature is close to or warmer than normal body temperature, which ranges from 97 to 99 degrees Fahrenheit in most people, it is difficult for the body to cool itself.
 Blood circulated to the skin retains heat, so sweating becomes the main way the body cools off.
 But sweating is effective only if the humidity level is low enough to allow evaporation, and if people replace the fluids and salts they lose.

 A person’s core temperature and heart rate increase if the body cannot release excess heat.
 As the body continues to store heat, the person loses the ability to concentrate, has difficulty focusing, may become irritable or sick and often loses the desire to drink.
 Ultimately, fainting or even death can occur if the person is not cooled down immediately.

 Exposure to heat also increases the risk of injuries due to such factors as sweaty palms, fogged-up safety glasses, dizziness and burns from hot surfaces or steam.